YumeHika/Ruby-project/README.md

-# Friends List App
+# Waifu Here App

-Hello my name is John Elder and I work at Codemy.com
+Hello my name is Tuan and i created this app to write about my favorite character or my favorite anime

-This is my Ruby on Rails Friends List App!
+This is my Ruby on Rails My Waifu Here app!

-Follow me at Codemy.com